Smart Grid Energy Research Center

-The UCLA Smart Grid Energy Research Center (SMERC), located on the University of California Los Angeles (UCLA) campus, is an organization focused on developing the next generation of technologies and innovation for SmartGrid.
-Partnerships with government, technology providers, DOE research labs and universities, utilities, policymakers, and electric vehicle and appliance manufacturers provide SMERC with diverse capabilities and exceptional, mature leadership.
+The UCLA Smart Grid Energy Research Center (SMERC), located on the University of California Los Angeles (UCLA) campus, is an organization focused on developing the next generation of technologies and innovation for Smart Grid.
+SMERC partners with government agencies, technology providers, Department of Energy (DOE) research labs, universities, utilities, policymakers, electric vehicle manufacturers, and appliance manufacturers.
+These partnerships provide SMERC with diverse capabilities and exceptional, mature leadership.

-Currently, SMERC is performing research on Microgrids, automated demand response, electric vehicle integration (G2V and V2g), Cybersecurity, and distributed and renewable integration.
+Currently, SMERC is performing research on Microgrids, automated demand response, electric vehicle integration (G2V, or Grid-to-Vehicle and V2G, or Vehicle-to-Grid), Cybersecurity, and distributed and renewable integration.

-SMERC has collaborations with USC and Caltech/JPL, LADWP in a smart grid demonstration project.
-Internationally, SMERC has connected with the Korea Institute of Energy Research (KIER).
-"The partnership involves SMERC testing for the development of the software and platform involved in the smart grid technology, while KIER focuses on multiple renewable energy technologies, such as solar, wind, and fuel cells, as well as wireless communications and semiconductor systems."
+SMERC has collaborations with USC and Caltech/Jet Propulsion Laboratory (JPL), LADWP in a smart grid demonstration project.
+Internationally, SMERC has collaborated with the Korea Institute of Energy Research (KIER).
+This partnership involves SMERC testing and developing software and platforms related to smart grid technology, while KIER focuses on multiple renewable energy technologies, such as solar, wind, and fuel cells, as well as wireless communications and semiconductor systems.

 Background

-"While the electrical grid in the United States is very reliable, it is currently somewhat limited in its ability to incorporate new renewable energy sources; to effectively manage demand response; to sense and monitor trouble spots; and to repair itself."
+"While the electrical grid in the United States is very reliable, it is currently somewhat limited in its ability to incorporate new renewable energy sources, effectively manage demand response, sense and monitor trouble spots, and repair itself."
 This reliability will not last if the grid systems stay the same as populations rise and electricity demands rise.
 This demand calls for innovative technologies and systems to provide and manage demand response, sensory/monitor repair, and self-repair to help stabilize the grid.
 SMERC has been building these technologies since the fall of 2004.
 The system also calls for better efficiency among energy generators and savers.
-Today, the current grid in North America is very old and in many areas, up to 100 years old.
+Today, the current grid in North America is very old, and in many areas, it is up to 100 years old.
 The grid is inflexible and must be modernized to handle the intermittency of renewable energy sources (solar power, wind turbines, etc.).
-These energy sources, if resourced properly ,will prove to be valuable to the grid, providing it with energy that is currently wasted.
+These energy sources, if resourced properly, will prove to be valuable to the grid, providing it with energy that is currently wasted.
 With this electricity demand, there is a tremendous opportunity in the United States for innovation between the current electric grid and the next generations of systems using RFID and Integrated sensors, information, and Wireless technologies.

 With awareness in Smart Grid growing, questions about what the new modernized grid will be like are being asked.
 Unfortunately, there is no clear answer to what the grid will look like.
-For instance, it is like predicting what an applA computer would be capable of accomplishing today when the first applA computer was released in 1976 (36 years ago).
+For instance, it is like predicting what an Apple computer would be capable of accomplishing today when the first Apple computer was released in 1976.
 There is now an enormous opportunity for experimentation, creativity, and research in Smart Grid technology.
 Entrepreneurs, universities, and other innovators are in the process of creating indescribable possibilities for the future Smart Grid.